-On that basis it is advised that at the levels described in the noise report, and without any guidance on how to apply the standards in the Noise Policy Statement for England, it seems likely that the noise will fall into the Significant Observed Adverse Effect Level (SOAEL) criteria.
+At the levels described in the noise report, and without any guidance on how to apply the standards in the Noise Policy Statement for England, The Council's Environmental Health Officer (EHO) has advised that it seems likely that the noise will fall into the SOAEL (Significant Observed Adverse Effect Level - This is the level above which significant adverse effects on health and quality of life occur).
 In terms of the hierarchy of methods employed to reduce the impact, it appears that it would be impossible to avoid the noise, therefore it can only be minimised.
-To this effect noise mitigation has been considered in the design, orientation and managing the internal environment by the use of enhanced glazing with ventilation.
-The Council's Environmental Health Officer has therefore advised that they satisfied with the mitigation measures as outlined in the applicants report and based on this, have no further comment to make.
+To this effect noise mitigation has been considered in managing the internal environment by the use of enhanced glazing with ventilation.
+However the orientation of the properties and the layout of the site does not appear to have been considered.